WRLC/HSUSpaceUse/README.md

 For the full list of contributors please visit [here](https://github.com/LibrarySpaceUse/HSUSpaceUse/graphs/contributors).

 ## Acknowledgements
-* From everyone of the SpecaUse team, we would like to thank the Humboldt State University Library staff, as well as, Kris Anderson for the help and support throughout the project.
+* From everyone on the SpaceUse team, we would like to thank the Humboldt State University Library staff, as well as, Kris Anderson for the help and support throughout the project.

 ## Contents